evilKevin/pfii-a8-test/README.md

 - [ ] Add more shortcuts and code templates to Shortcuts tab
 - [x] Add link to source website to Shortcuts tab
 - [ ] Add Plugins tab content
+- [ ] Stop text from wrapping under icon on Plugins list

 ## Ideas
 - Re-align main title to left side of page? (need to remove space from missing hamburger menu in that case)